 Make sure that you use the same SCSI device address for a shared vmdk disk on both virtual machines.
 Therefore, if you added SCSI Controller 1 when creating a SCSI controller, you should select it.
 For example, if you have a new address SCSI(1:0) on VM (node1) for a new disk (this means the first disk on the second SCSI controller), you should use the same address SCSI(1:0) for the shared disk on the second VM (node2).
 It is important!

 Note.
 In ESXi versions, prior to ESXi vSphere 6.0 update 1, MultiWriter mode for vmdk is also supported, but you cannot enable it from the vSphere Client interface.
 You can add a multi-writer flag by shutdown the VM and manually editing the vmx file of the virtual machine, adding the following line to the end of the file:

 You can also add this parameter in the VM properties: Options > General > Configuration Parameters: Scsi1:0:sharing “multi-writer”.

-The system detects the new disk and offer to initialize it.
+The system detects the new disk and offers to initialize it.
 Select the desired partition table (MBR or GPT), create a new partition and format it.
-Similar operations must performed on the second VM.
+Similar operations must be performed on the second VM.
 After these settings, both VMs use shared disk.
-Now you can proceed to setting up a cluster solution based on Oracle RAC and Microsoft Cluster Services (MSCS).
+Now you can proceed to set up a cluster solution based on Oracle RAC and Microsoft Cluster Services (MSCS).

 When trying to migrate a VM with a connected vmdk disk in MultiWriter mode, an error will appear:

-Virtual machine is configured to use a device that prevents the operation: Device ‘SCSI controller X’ is a SCSI controller engaged in bus-sharing.
+Virtual machine is configured to use a device that prevents the operation: Device ‘SCSI controller X’ is an SCSI controller engaged in bus-sharing.